KASER: Knowledge-Aligned Student Error Simulator for Open-Ended Coding Tasks: Results, Analysis, and Discussion

 \subsection{Quantitative Evaluation}

 \paragraph{Student-Problem Pair Level} Table~\ref{tab:student_level_results} shows the average performance (and standard deviation) on both datasets at the per-student-problem pair level.
 On both datasets, we see that prompting-based methods perform poorly, suggesting that student-error simulation on coding tasks is inherently difficult.
+However, larger scale language models yields slight performance improvements under prompting-based methods.
 In addition, these results suggest that pretrained models exhibit an overly optimistic bias toward generating correct code, even when the student's submission history indicates low skill mastery.
 Our proposed approach, \kaser, outperforms all methods with statistical significance ($p<0.05$ under paired t-test), including the strongest finetuning-based baseline (Student SFT), on all metrics.

+We further report error match result for K=1 on the CodeWorkout dataset stratified by error types.
+We compare our method, KASER, with the strongest baseline, Student SFT.
+From table~\ref{tab:stratification_result}, we see that both models achieve perfect precision in predicted errors, indicating that generated errors are consistently relevant.
+However, KASER substantially improves recall and thus F1, demonstrating broader coverage of errors, including rarer cases, consistent with the intended effect of our reward design for GRPO training.
+While syntax errors remain challenging for pretrained LLMs, reflected in lower recall overall, KASER still incorporates them more effectively than the baseline.
+Overall, these results show that KASER consistently outperforms the strongest baseline across all three error categories and evaluation metrics.
+In addition, we report the aggregate results across all student submissions, in Appendix~\ref{apx: add_quantitative}.

-These results confirm that aligning code and errors with an explicit, interpretable student knowledge profile is effective; without that, SFT tends to focus on surface code similarity and learns superficial patterns, not student error patterns.
+All these results confirm that aligning code and errors with an explicit, interpretable student knowledge profile is effective; without that, SFT tends to focus on surface code similarity and learns superficial patterns, not student error patterns.
 We observe low IoU values on error matching across methods.
 Our qualitative analysis reveals a lack of syntax errors predicted by the methods, possibly because pre-trained LLMs have a low propensity to generate syntactically invalid code.